bogdanvuk/rst/examples/paper/source/index.rst

 - Loop unfolding for node test evaluation loop :num:`Figure #fig-evaluate-node-test-pca`
 - Maximum compiler optimization settings

-21 datasets listed in :num:`Table #tbl-uci-datasets`, selected from the UCI benchmark datasets database :cite:`newman1998uci`, were used in all experiments whose results are shown in this paper.
+In all experiments whose results are shown in this paper 21 datasets were used.
+They are listed in :num:`Table #tbl-uci-datasets` and were selected from the UCI benchmark datasets database :cite:`newman1998uci`.

 .. tabularcolumns:: l p{30pt} p{40pt} p{40pt} p{40pt}